kalimawiki/blog-writing/content/posts/the-structure-speaks-atomwises-unique-ai-approach-to-drug-design-2025-07-06.md

 - **Financial Positioning**

 	Atomwise’s $300M+ in funding is solid and places it in the upper-middle tier of AI biotech companies.
-While it trails Recursion’s IPO-level capital or Exscientia’s larger rounds, it has sufficient runway to fund the clinical advancement of its pipeline without immediate liquidity pressure.
+While it trails Recursion’s IPO-level capital, it has sufficient runway to fund the clinical advancement of its pipeline without immediate liquidity pressure.

 ### Growth Prospects & Future Predictions